-The Company will not receive any proceeds from the sale of the Common Shares offered herein by the Selling Stockholders.
-To date the Company has not received proceeds from the exercise of the Warrants.
-If the Warrants are exercised in their entirety the Company will receive estimated gross proceeds of approximately \$375,000.
-The Company intends to utilize any proceeds received from the exercise of the Warrants for general corporate purposes.
-There can be no assurance that the Warrants will be exercised.
+Shares offered herein by the Selling Stockholder.
+To date the Company has not received proceeds from the exercise of the Warrant.
+If the Warrant is exercised in its entirety the Company will receive estimated gross proceeds of approximately \$1,125,000.
+The Company intends to utilize any proceeds received from the exercise of the Warrant for general corporate purposes.
+There can be no assurance that the Warrant will be exercised.

-SELLING STOCKHOLDERS
+SELLING STOCKHOLDER